February 2014 ~ St Martin/St Maarten

 Lessons, swim practice.
 I worked.
 Greens arrival only an hour late, considering snow storms in NYC.

-Green kids stayed the night on the boat so James and Nina-Kate could celebrate their meeting anniversary in style over dinner at a fancy French restaurant.
+Green kids stayed the night on the boat so James and Emma-Kate could celebrate their meeting anniversary in style over dinner at a fancy French restaurant.

 Day 1250 ~ February 15th, 2014